mfarache/jekyll-now/_posts/2017-4-15-Logging-alternatives-ELK-Using-docker.md

 ---
 layout: post
 title: Log aggregation alternatives using docker - Elastic Search stack
-tags:   [ logging, ELK, logstash, elasticsearch, kibana, docker ]
+tags:   [ logging, ELK, logstash, elasticsearch, kibana, docker , docker-compose]
 ---

-I will explore in a series of post how Docker can be used to detect proactively errors via logging monitoring.
-First I will use Papertrail as a SaaS solution, but the space is crowded of multiple alternatives to be explored.
+This post is a continuation on a series of posts about using Docker to integrate our application logs.
+We will use ElasticSearch, Logstash and Kibana using docker-compose

 # Let me introduce you to ELK

-Elastic (formerly ElasticSearch) has created an end-to-end stack that delivers actionable insights in real time from almost any type of structured and unstructured data source
+Elastic (formerly ElasticSearch) has created an end-to-end stack that delivers actionable insights in real time from almost any type of structured and unstructured data source.
-If you do not know what ELK stands for, you better do now! ...

 ElasticSearch is been there for a while being one of the most deployed stacks for log aggregation.
 ElasticSearch was built from the scratch as a distributed search engine and I do not thing that alternatives like SolRCloud can reach the potential of a tool designed to be distributed from its origin.

+If you do not know what ELK stands for, you better do now! ...

  + ELASTICSEARCH: A distributed search engine.
  + LOGSTASH : Log forwarder/agregator.